murtaza-nasir/speakr/docs/troubleshooting.md

 ### Transcription Never Starts

+When recordings stay in "pending" or "queued" status indefinitely, check these common causes:

+**QUEUED status**: Recordings show "Queued" when waiting for an available worker.
+By default, 2 workers process jobs concurrently.
+If many recordings are queued, they'll be processed in fair round-robin order across users - no single user can monopolize the queue.
+Increase `JOB_QUEUE_WORKERS` in your environment file for faster throughput.

-When recordings stay in "pending" status indefinitely, the background processor might have stopped.
-Check the logs for error messages about the [transcription service](features.md#multi-engine-support).
+**Background processor stopped**: Check the logs for error messages about the [transcription service](features.md#multi-engine-support).
 Monitor processing status in the [vector store](admin-guide/vector-store.md) admin panel.

-API key issues are the most common cause - verify your OpenAI or OpenRouter API key is valid and has available credits.
+**API key issues**: The most common cause - verify your OpenAI or OpenRouter API key is valid and has available credits.

-Network connectivity problems can also prevent transcription.
-The container needs to reach external API endpoints.
+**Network connectivity**: The container needs to reach external API endpoints.
 If you're behind a corporate proxy, you'll need to configure proxy settings in your Docker environment.

 ### Transcription Fails Immediately